talensman/talensman.github.io/index.md

 Hi!
 I'm a fourth-year PhD student in the Department of Economics at MIT.

-I'm interested in macroeconomics and industrial organization, with an emphasis on growth and innovation, competition policy, and the tax system.
+I'm interested in macroeconomics and industrial organization, with an emphasis on growth and technological change.

 You can contact me by email at [tlensman@mit.edu](mailto:tlensman@mit.edu).